andrewh1978/px-deploy/README.md

 This example is a mixture of both methods.
 The template is applied, then the command line parameters are applied, so not only is the template overriding the defaults, but also the parameters are overriding the template.

-`DEP_INSTALL` is a list of scripts to be executed on each master node.
+`DEP_SCRIPTS` is a list of scripts to be executed on each master node.
 For example:
 ```
 $ cat scripts/clusterpair
 (